 Each and every day, I see individuals coming to Mount Olivet to plan and purchase monuments for themselves and loved ones who have passed.
 Some designs are playful, others are serious.
 Most can best be described as traditional.
 I also see people decorating and cleaning grave stones, especially this time of year.
 For a modest fee, we are happy to professionally clean monuments with non-evasive techniques.
 We are now in a position to embark on making high quality repairs and restoration efforts to vintage stones on our grounds.

-A month-and-a-half ago, it felt like Christmas in October as we hosted a gentleman named Jonathan Appel, one of the country's top experts in cemetery monument restoration.
+At times, it feels like Christmas in October as we host a gentleman named Jonathan Appell, one of the country's top experts in cemetery monument restoration.
 Jonathan owns Atlas Preservation, located in Southington, Connecticut and has annually presented workshops here on best practices in stone repair.
 In addition to providing history and context to gravestone culture and industry, he demonstrates his craft on monuments found here in Mount Olivet.
-He also explained what has happened to many of our monuments over the years and gave instruction and tips on how to repair and clean, historic cemetery gravestones.
+He also explains what has happened to many of our stones over the years, while giving instruction and tips on how to repair and clean these historic artifacts and works of art.

-Participants got to see four monuments get repaired and actually took part in cleaning about 20 stones themselves.
+Participants get to see four monuments get repaired and actually took part in cleaning about 20 stones themselves.

-The special event took place on October 9th (2019) as part of our new Friends of Mount Olivet Cemetery initiative.
+Sponsored workshops are part of our Friends of Mount Olivet Cemetery initiative.
 This membership group is an extension of the Mount Olivet Preservation and Enhancement Fund and will continue to host activities like these designed to generate enthusiasm and fundraising through engaging and entertaining educational programs, research projects, gravestone preservation, special event planning and anniversary commemorations.
 Since the launch of our Friends group in 2019, we have had great success with our volunteer cleaning crew, lovingly referred to as "the Stoners," and have recently formed a group to repair gravestones.

 The Power of the Internet